esplito/coding-notes/epicreact/react-performance/notes.md

 > Companies like Facebook built their application both with profilingEnabled and with profilingDisabled, and then only serve the profilingEnabled build to a small portion of their users to get this performance monitoring, and you could absolutely do something like that yourself. - Dodds

+We can use this to send info to Grafana or similar tools.

 More info about the api here:
 * https://gist.github.com/bvaughn/8de925562903afd2e7a12554adcdda16
 * https://reactjs.org/docs/profiler.html